VoxelHax/mcmdlogger-script-template/README.md

 # MCmdLogger script template

-You can use this template to create MCmdLogger plugins with modern JavaScript, and ES6 import system.
+You can use this template to create MCmdLogger plugins with modern JavaScript and ES6 import system.

 ## Manifest